-- Finally, we reiterate three key things to bear in mind when investing in bond markets to reduce risk.
+- Finally, we reiterate that there are three things to bear in mind when investing in bond markets to reduce risk.
 Firstly, given the potential for higher U.S. interest rates, investors should focus on bonds with a shorter tenor (preferably five years or less) as such bonds are less affected by higher interest rates compared with longer dated bonds.
 Secondly, consider investing in a portfolio of bonds through a unit trust rather than buying individual bonds as many individual bonds require a significant investment outlay and can expose investors to concentration risk.
-Finally, it is absolutely imperative to buy only into quality bonds with decent credit fundamentals to reduce default risk.
+Finally, it is absolutely imperative to buy only into bonds with decent credit fundamentals to reduce default risk.

 The information provided herein is intended for general circulation and/or discussion purposes only.
 It does not take into account the specific investment objectives, financial situation or particular needs of any particular person.
 Before you make any investment decision, please seek advice from your OCBC Relationship Manager regarding the suitability of any investment product taking into account your specific investment objectives, financial situation or particular needs.
 In the event that you choose not to seek advice from your OCBC Relationship Manager, you should carefully consider whether the product is suitable for you.
 This does not constitute an offer or solicitation to buy or sell or subscribe for any security or financial instrument or to enter into any transaction or to participate in any particular trading or investment strategy.